jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 <img width="1015" height="500" alt="Captura de pantalla 2026-03-17 230741" src="https://github.com/user-attachments/assets/b781121d-b58f-4e88-9040-d70bc6b67121" />

+**training that appears blocked or too slow**

+* Qwen3 subgraph does not clean the Vram after the Json generation, be sure to restart comfy after captioning.
-* training that appears blocked or too slow, try restart your computer, turn off any app, clean torch, cuda, comfy caches, try it offline, the custom qwen3 captioner graph and train are compatible offline, Qwen Omni needs internet, you will see a noticeable difference.
+* try restart your computer, turn off any app, clean torch, cuda, comfy caches, try it offline, the custom qwen3 captioner graph and train are compatible offline, Qwen Omni needs internet, you will see a noticeable difference.

 **Instalation instruction**: